 It is the applicant's responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service.

-Once all applications and documents have been received the application will be processed and reviewed.
+• Once your application and documents have been received the application will be processed and reviewed.

-The deadline to complete and submit the NursingCAS and supplemental NSU applications for fall admission will be August 1.
+The deadline to complete and submit the NursingCAS for fall admission will be August 1.
 The Office of Admissions works on a rolling basis.
 Applications are accepted year-round.